 The perfect soil for mastic trees is a dry, sandy, and gritty mess that many people think is incapable of supporting plants.
 The mastic will grow in various conditions, but wet soil will not make your tree happy.
 Make sure your soil is well-draining, and your tree should do great.
 If not, you can achieve good drainage and proper texture by adding sand and perlite.
 Another consideration is pH.
 Mastics prefer alkaline soil, so checking the pH might be a good idea; you can do a pretty easy test for it that will let you know If you need to amend the soil.

-After your tree establishes itself, it will need very little watering.
-During the first season, you will want to water it often to make sure it does establish a good strong root system.
-Ten gallons of water per week per inch of tree diameter is a good rule to follow while the tree establishes itself.
+After your tree is established, it will need very little watering.
+During the first season, you will want to water it often to make sure it does establish a good, strong root system.
 As you head into the next season, overwatering your mastic becomes the concern.
 What you should be aiming for is warm, dry soil with deep well-absorbed moisture.
-Drip irrigation is the perfect way to ensure that the proper amount of water is applied if this is not possible, then water at the tree base remembering to water longer lengths of time, less frequently.
+Drip irrigation is the perfect way to ensure that the proper amount of water is applied.
+If this is not possible, then water at the tree base, remembering to water longer lengths of time, less frequently.

 Temperature and Humidity

-If you live in an area where you can use the line, "But it's a dry heat."
-Then mastic trees are perfect for your yard.
+If you live in an area where you can use the line, "But it's a dry heat," then mastic trees are perfect for your yard.
 Common now in the arid regions of Mexico where it was introduced and has since naturalized, the mastic tree excels in conditions of high heat and low humidity.
-It does fantastic in USDA Zones 9-11, which mimic its native region.
+It does fantastic in USDA Zones 9-11, which mimics its native region.

 Giving a yearly dose of a slow-release all-purpose 10-10-10 fertilizer every spring on the first emergence of new growth will really benefit your tree.
 The soil conditions it prefers lack many organics, so the little addition of some nutrients will give it some added pep.

 Pruning your mastic may be the most labor-intensive part of owning a mastic tree, but it is a necessary one.
-While small getting no taller than 25 feet tall, the tree will be shrubby and can grow wider than it is tall.
-To reign in this wildness a bit, you will want to keep it well pruned with some structural pruning.
+While small, reaching no taller than 25 feet, the tree will be shrubby and can grow wider than it is tall.
+To rein in this wildness a bit, you will want to keep it well-pruned with some structural shaping.
 The first thing you will need to attend to is assuring that you establish a single individual leader trunk.
 Once this step is done, you will then be able to maintain a somewhat manageable canopy.